hwsamuel/MedFact/README.md

 ## Datasets

-For training the medical phrases identifier, you will need to download the following datasets into the `datasets` folder
+The following datasets are required in the `datasets` folder, and can be downloaded from [GDrive](https://drive.google.com/drive/folders/1LfIrmbMG-yyhaSM9wFGqCTDMLBF7ZSj9).
+Links to sources are provided for reference.

 - [Word2vec embeddings embeddings pre-trained on text from MEDLINE/PubMed Baseline 2018 by AUEB's NLP group](http://nlp.cs.aueb.gr)
 - [Simple English Wikipedia (SEW)](http://pikes.fbk.eu/eval-sew.html)